Fade2D Documentation pages v2.16.8

 Parameters

-msgTypeis the type of message the subscriber shall receive, e.g. MSG_PROGRESS or MSG_WARNING
+msgTypeThe type of message the subscriber will receive, e.g., MSG_PROGRESS or MSG_WARNING.

-pMsgis a pointer to a custom class derived from MsgBase
+pMsgA pointer to a custom class derived from MsgBase that will handle the messages.

 ◆ unsubscribe()